Imran turned out to be a thief and a liar, must resign: Pak Oppn - ExBulletin

 Imran turned out to be a thief and a liar, must resign: Pak Oppn

-New Delhi: Pakistani National Assembly opposition leader Shahbaz Sharif on Friday demanded legal action and “daily court proceedings” against Prime Minister Imran Khan after a report from the the election commission said the PTI was hiding millions of rupees in funds, Geo News reported.
+New Delhi: Pakistani National Assembly opposition leader Shahbaz Sharif on Friday demanded legal action and “daily court proceedings” against Prime Minister Imran Khan after review panel report election commission said the PTI was hiding millions of rupees in funds, Geo News reported.

 The opposition leader said that under Pakistan’s constitution and its laws, “no thief can be prime minister.”